clarissacheam/AIStoryGeneration/README.md

 ## Our Task
 ### Build 2 LLM(Large Language Models) to generate stories given a promopt and evaluate them grammatically and qualitatively.

+To compare the generated stories from each of the models, we will employ two methods: after randomly selecting a number of prompts, we will be evaluating the grammar correctness on Grammarly, and creativity through human evaluation on Amazon Mechanical Turk.

 ## Dataset: Writing Prompts
 The dataset that we used to train our models is the **WritingPrompts** dataset.
 The WritingPrompts dataset contains 300,000 writing prompts and written stories spanning 3 years that have been scraped with Reddit's official API and cleaned from Reddit's WritingPrompts forum, where users can posts prompts to inspire other users within the community.
 Each prompt in the WritingPrompts dataset may contain more than one corresponding story response.
 Stories in this dataset are more than 30 words.